clux/modul8/Readme.md

  will reside on the server as standalone code referencable by both.
 What modules from all domains are pulled in will be shown in an npm like dependency tree.

- modul8 encapsulates each modules exports away in a hidden stash.
-This stash can only be required through `require()` and a couple of clever hook-in functions to allow for asynchronous load extensions, data domain extensions (inject objects/fns directly on a separate domain), and some pretty nifty debug functionality.
+ modul8 encapsulates all the exports objects in a closure where only `require()` and a couple of clever extra functions are defined.
+ Because the export container can only be accessed through functions with access to that closure, this means you can't have invisible dependencies in your application (outside global libraries - which also can be easily integrated)
+ The extra functions that can touch the exports are debug functions (for console read only access), and some hook-in functions to allow live extensions of domains (inject objects/fns directly onto certain domains).

  For more information consult the extensive documentation.